-- The healthcare provider will make several small incisions in the knee area.
+The surgeon will make several small incisions in the knee area.

-- The healthcare provider will perform the surgery using an arthroscope (a small tube-shaped
+The surgeon will do the surgery using an arthroscope (a small tube-shaped instrument

-- The healthcare provider will drill small holes in the tibia and femur where the torn
+The surgeon will drill small holes in the tibia and femur where the torn ligament

-- The healthcare provider will thread the graft through the holes and attach it with
+The surgeon will thread the graft through the holes and attach it with surgical staples,

 What happens after a knee ligament repair?